josephruocco/josephruocco.github.io/_drafts/2022-03-04-instincts.md

 ---
-title: The Only Rationality Is Survival
+title: How To Think Clearly
 layout: default
 ---